ClaudeBot/hubot-memegen-link/README.md

 ## Installation via NPM

-1. Install the __hubot-memegen__ module as a Hubot dependency by running:
+1. Install the __hubot-memegen-link__ module as a Hubot dependency by running:

     ```
-    npm install --save hubot-memegen
+    npm install --save hubot-memegen-link
     ```

-2. Enable the module by adding the __hubot-memegen__ entry to your `external-scripts.json` file:
+2. Enable the module by adding the __hubot-memegen-link__ entry to your `external-scripts.json` file:

     ```json
     [
-        "hubot-memegen"
+        "hubot-memegen-link"
     ]
     ```